 Travel costs are ALLOWABLE for expenses for transportation, lodging, subsistence, and related items incurred by employees or by children in care, who are in travel status on official business incidental to the contract program.
 Such costs may be charged on an actual basis, on a per diem or mileage basis in lieu of actual cost incurred, or on a combination of the two, provided the method used is applied to an entire trip, and results in charges consistent with those normally allowed in like circumstances in non-federally sponsored activities.
 Visitations of children to their own homes or other appropriate community residences should be arranged for in the interest of enabling the child to return to his permanent residences in the community as early as possible.
-Such visitations may occur as frequently as weekly, but it should occur no less frequently than quarterly.
+Such visitations may occur weekly, but should occur no less frequently than as determined by the placing agency.
 Cost allowances should be anticipated accordingly.